KallDrexx/ImGuiHandler/Readme.md

 ## Creating Custom Controls

-One of the core benefits of the ImGui Handler library is it makes it easy to spin up new UI elements.
+One of the core benefits of the ImGui Handler library is it makes it easy to create sets of UI controls.
 This is done by creating a class that implements the `ImGuiElement` base class.

 ### Minimal Window

-A bare bones window is the main Dear ImGui demo window.
+One example of a bare bones window is the main Dear ImGui demo window.
 This can be rendered by defining the following class:

 ```
 public class DemoWindowElement : ImGuiElement